Birth Control Pills

 What can I expect my periods to be like?

 Your periods will generally be lighter, shorter, and with less cramping.
 A normal period while using the pill could be as little as one day of light bleeding or spotting.
-You may even skip an occasional period.
+You may even skip periods.
 This is common if you take a pill that has fewer than 7 placebo pills.
-If you are sure you have taken all your pills correctly, don't worry.
+If you are sure you have taken all your pills on time, don't worry.
 If you skip two periods in a row, see a health care provider.
 Do NOT stop your pills unless directed to do so.

 What additional health benefits can pills provide?